About Twiggs County

 Sheriff & Law Enforcement

-The Twiggs County Sheriff's Office is responsible for maintaining law and order in the county.
-It patrols the unincorporated areas, operates the county jail, processes arrests, and maintains criminal records.
+Twiggs County Sheriff's Office is responsible for maintaining law and order in Twiggs County.
+It patrols the unincorporated areas, operates Twiggs County jail, processes arrests, and maintains criminal records.
 The office is also involved in community policing and crime prevention initiatives.
-The Sheriff's Office has specialized divisions such as the criminal investigations division and a narcotics unit to address specific crime issues in the county.

 Police Departments

-Law enforcement in Twiggs County is primarily handled by the Twiggs County Sheriff's Office and the Jeffersonville Police Department.
-The Sheriff's Office covers the unincorporated areas of the county, while the Jeffersonville Police Department serves the city of Jeffersonville.
+Law enforcement in Twiggs County is primarily handled by Twiggs County Sheriff's Office and the Jeffersonville Police Department.
 These agencies coordinate on major crimes and collaborate with state and federal law enforcement when necessary to ensure public safety.

 Law Enforcement & Arrests

-Law enforcement in Twiggs County is primarily provided by the Twiggs County Sheriff's Office, headquartered at 106 South Railroad Street in Jeffersonville, Georgia 31044.
-The Sheriff's Office can be reached at (478) 945-3357 and maintains responsibility for patrol, criminal investigations, court security, and operation of the county detention facility.
-The Twiggs County Jail houses pre-trial detainees and sentenced misdemeanants, with inmate information typically available by calling the jail directly or visiting the Sheriff's Office in person.
+Law enforcement in Twiggs County is primarily provided by Twiggs County Sheriff's Office, headquartered at 106 South Railroad Street in Jeffersonville, Georgia 31044.
+Twiggs County Jail houses pre-trial detainees and sentenced misdemeanants, with inmate information typically available by calling the jail directly or visiting the Sheriff's Office in person.

-• Currently, Twiggs County does not maintain a comprehensive online inmate search portal, though this information may be requested during business hours.
+• Currently, Twiggs County does not maintain a full online inmate search portal, though this information may be requested during business hours.

-• § 50-18-70 et seq.), which allows citizens to request arrest reports, incident reports, and booking information.
+• Arrest records in Twiggs County are considered public records under the Georgia Open Records Act (§ 50-18-70 et seq.), which allows citizens to request arrest reports, incident reports, and booking information.

 • Mugshots and booking photos are generally available as part of arrest records and can be requested through the same public records process.